Budibase/website/content/professional-services/templates/project-cost-estimation-template/index.md

 ## Our project cost estimation template

-We’ve built our project cost estimation template for maximum efficiency.
+We’ve built our project cost estimate template for maximum efficiency.
 Users can create complex project budgets, in seconds.

 Our template offers: